-Probability Density Function (PDF) is used for continuous random variable i.e. when our values are in decimals.
+Probability Density Function is used for continuous random variable i.e. when our values are in decimals.
 When we want to see the probability distribution of the height of all students in a class we will use PDF as the height is not an integer i.e. no two students will have the exact same height.
 Student A might have 105.234 cm whereas Student B might have 104.982.
 The difference between the height might be negligible from our naked eye but in absolute terms

-For example, in our classroom, we have 100 students.
-Since each student will have a unique height the probability for any value will be 0 which is not a very useful number for us as the height can take an infinitesimal number of possibilities.
-In such cases, we will use PDF where we will give an interval for which the probability will be computed.
-Here, if we want to find the probability of student with the height of 103 to 107 we will get a probability of say 0.48 or 48%.
-Now, this information is useful for the recipient if he would like to arrive at a certain conclusion regarding his theory to check the height of students in that range.
+For example, in our classroom we have 100 students.
+Since each student will have a unique height the probability for any value will be 0 which is not a very useful number for us as the height can take infinitesimal number of possibilities.
+In such cases we will use PDF where we will give an interval for which the probability will be computed.
+Here, if we want to find the probability of student with height of 103 to 107 we will get a probability of say 0.48 or 48%.
+Now this information is useful for the recipient if he would like to arrive at certain conclusion regarding his theory to check the height of students in that range.